Nextdoor/kingpin/README.md

 However, much more complex configurations can be created by using the `group.Sync` and `group.Async` actors to describe massively more complex deployents.

+##### Conditional Execution

+The `base.BaseActor` definition supports a `condition` parameter that can be used to enable or disable execution of an actor in a given Kingpin run.
+The field defaults to enabled, but takes many different values which allow you to choose whether or not to execute portions of your script.

+Conditions that behave as `False`:

+    0, '0', 'False', 'FALse', 'FALSE'

+Conditions that behave as `True`:

+    'any string', 'true', 'TRUE', '1', 1

+Example usage:

+    { "desc": "Hipchat: Notify Oncall Room",
+      "actor": "hipchat.Message",
+      "condition": "%SEND_MESSAGE%",
+      "warn_on_failure": true,
+      "options": {
+        "message": "Beginning release %RELEASE%", "room": "Oncall"
+      }
+    }

 ##### JSON Commenting